jordan4ibanez/linked_hash_queue/README.md

 # linked_hash_queue
- A linked and double linked HashQueue for D.
+ A linked HashQueue for D.

+This is specialized to act as a regular FIFO/FILO queue but disallows duplicates.